edrlab/thorium-reader-doc/epub-doc/en/src/pages/213_reading_auditory.md

 ## Audio only {#audioonly}

-Thorium can read audiobooks in the standardises W3C audiobook and in Daisy audio only formats.
+Thorium can read audiobooks in the standardised W3C audiobook and in Daisy audio only formats.
 When such a book is opened, the book will start to play.
 The reading window will display the cover, a set of functions buttons and a progression bar.

 The interface is composed of:
 * A Shift button to Play or Pause;